sinalotfim/data-structures-and-algorithms/non-linear-data-structures/tree.md

 -   Tree is a Data Structure that **stores elements in a hierachy**.
 -   Tree refers its elements as **Node** and **Line** that connects them as **Edges**.
--   A tree is **a nonlinear hierarchical data structure** that consists of nodes connected by edges.
+-   Tree is a **non-linear hierarchical data structure** that consists of nodes connected by edges.
     ![Tree](../assets/tree.webp)

 #### Applications